 Queanbeyan Museum, 10 Farrer Pl, Queanbeyan NSW

-Open Saturday and Sunday 1-4 and other times by appointment.
+Open Sunday 1-4 and other times by appointment.
+Closed over Easter and extended Christmas holidays.

 The Museum was opened by the Queanbeyan & District Historical Museum Society Inc. in 1969.
 It is currently operated by the Society in partnership with the Queanbeyan Palerang Regional Council.